krasa/DevSupportApp/README.markdown

 Web application with following features:
 - finding not merged revision in SVN between branches
+- automatic merging
+- replacing text(versions and stuff) in new branches
 - finding not tagged commits
 - custom build tool (connects via ssh and sends commands)